Communion Devotionals

 I will never forget the lesson I learned on the college football field.
 I was a “roving” linebacker who was charged with responsibility of stopping the opposing team ballcarrier once he got past the line of scrimmage.
 Once the ball was snapped, I could see the play was coming my way.
 The ballcarrier had two good-sized blockers running in front of him.
 For reasons that escape me now, I dove between the two blockers and collided with the ballcarrier in a helmet-to-helmet hit that ended play.
 My head was swimming as I lay on the ground, where I was attempting to get my bearings.
 But I could see our sideline, and our coach jumping up and down, punching the air enthusiastically with “Attaboys”.
 I jumped up, shook it off, and got back in the game.
 My coach’s joy was my strength.

 In the same way, Stephen, in a contest with higher stakes than a college football game, stopped an “end run” of lies with the truth.
 He rehearsed Israel’s history for the benefit of his accusers, pointing out that from the time of Joseph and Moses and the wandering in the wilderness, “You are just like your ancestors : you always resisted the Holy Spirit!
 Was there ever a prophet your ancestors did not persecute?
-They even killed those who predicted the coming of The Righteous One.
-And now you have betrayed and murdered Him—you who have received the law that was given through angels but have not obeyed it.”
+They even killed those who predicted the coming of The

 When the members of the Sanhedrin heard this, they were furious.
 But their outrage was overshadowed by an event in heaven.
 Stephen looked up, and the previously seated Son of Man,( Heb.1:3, 10:12, 12:2 ) was now standing at the right hand of God.
 Stephen was getting a standing ovation from the Lord he loved!
 And that is all he needed to carry him through the death by stoning that followed.
 The Lord’s joy was Stephen’s strength.